Article updated: November 10, 2021

 Legacy composer: Business and Enterprise plan users can select Targeting options to select specific audience parameters for Facebook Page or LinkedIn Page posts.

-New Composer: When a Facebook Page or LinkedIn Page is selected, all plan types can scroll down and select Add next to Audience Restrictions to select targeting options for the post, such as age, country, or region for Facebook, and industry, company size, location, or language for LinkedIn.
+New Composer: When a Facebook Page or LinkedIn Page is selected, all plan types can scroll down and select Add next to Page audience to select targeting options for the post, such as age, country, or region for Facebook, and industry, company size, location, or language for LinkedIn.

 Add link tracking parameters